 Droughts, defined as unusual and temporary deficits in water supply, are a persistent hazard, potentially impacting human and environment systems.
-Droughts, which can occur everywhere, should not be confused with aridity, a permanent climate condition.

-In this profile drought hazard is denoted by various indicators, covering a range of drought types.
-Drought conditions are defined as months with standardised index values below a threshold varying between -0.5 and -2, according to the aridity index of that area.
-Humid areas have low thresholds, corresponding with the driest 2% of months as found in the period 1951-2000, while semi-arid and arid areas have thresholds linked to respectively the driest 6% and 15% of this reference period (assessed for each month separately).
+Droughts, which can occur everywhere, should not be confused with aridity, a permanent climate condition. in this profile drought hazard is denoted by various indices, covering a range of drought types (meteorological, hydrological and soil moisture droughts) and standardised using seasonal data (i.e. values accumulated over 90 days).
+A drought is defined as at least three consecutive months with standardised index values below a certain drought threshold, indicating conditions that are significantly dryer than normal given the reference period 1951-2000.